Willie Jones (third baseman): Major league baseball

 From 1952 to 1958 he led all National League third baseman in fielding percentage, except in 1957 when he was second.
 In 1953 and 1958, he led all major league third basemen in fielding percentage.
 From 1952-56, he led the major leagues in put outs by a third baseman, except for 1953 (where he still led the National League in put outs).
 In 1952, he led the National League in double plays by a third baseman.

 The Gold Glove fielding award did not exist until 1957, or it is possible Jones would have received this award.
 Hall of Fame pitcher Robin Roberts, who played with Jones in Philadelphia, and with 16-time gold glove third baseman Brooks Robinson in Baltimore, said that Jones was the second-best fielding third baseman he had ever seen (behind Robinson).
 In 1958, the first National Leaguer to win the gold glove at third base was Ken Boyer, who was third in NL fielding percentage that year; Jones being first among all major league third basemen.

 In 13 seasons with the Phillies, Jones hit .258, with 180 home runs, 753 RBIs, 735 runs scored, 693 bases on balls (compared to only 493 strikeouts), and a .756 OPS.

 In June of the 1959 season, the Phillies traded Jones to the Cleveland Indians for Jim Bolger and cash.
 Jones had a .269 batting average at the time, and had started 46 games for the Phillies.
 After appearing in only 11 games for Cleveland, his rights were sold to the Cincinnati Reds less than one month later.
 He finished the season with the Reds, batting .249 with seven home runs in 72 games.
 On the year as a whole, he hit .255, with 14 home runs, 56 RBIs, 57 runs and a .753 OPS.
 Also, on the whole for 1959, he was second among National League third basemen in fielding percentage.
 His playing time was significantly reduced in 1960 for the Reds, and the Reds released him in May of 1961, his final year in the major leagues.

 Honors

+In conjunction with the celebration of the centennial of Major League Baseball in 1969, a Phillies all-time great team was selected by a fan vote for which Jones was named the team's all-time third baseman.
+The players were honored on August 5, 1969, at Connie Mack Stadium before the Phillies' game against the San Francisco Giants.

 Jones is a member of the Phillies Wall of Fame.